-The calibrate (calibration) of a meter in order to ensure that the meter takes the correct readings.
+It is important to calibrate a meter in order to ensure that the meter gives the correct readings.

-Theoretically, the measurement of pH is a complex issue.
-By using the glass electrode there is measured a voltage which is converted into a readable pH value on the display.
+Theoretically, the measurement of pH is a complex issue and with using the glass electrode a voltage is measured which is converted into a readable pH value on the display.

 Without calibration, the measurement can never work properly.